 Click here for theatre policies and special services.

 Janos at the Temple will be open starting 90 minutes before every matinee and evening ATC performance creating lunch and dinner menus that tease culinary themes from the plot lines of each play.
 The menus will be tasty, quick and price conscious at $14.50 for lunch and $24.50 for dinner.
-The lunch and dinner will be complete meals offering a variety of salads, starches, main dishes and desserts while providing a whimsical glimpse at the performance ahead.
+The lunch and dinner will be complete meals offering a variety of salads, starches, main dishes and desserts.

 Janos Wilder’s culinary flare, artistry, execution and good taste that has become his signature at DOWNTOWN KITCHEN AND COCKTAIL and THE CARRIAGE HOUSE, and the virtuosic theatrical talent and creativity displayed by Arizona Theatre Company productions, including last season’s sell-out performances of OUTSIDE MULLINGAR and MAN OF LA MANCHA, are a perfect match to give patrons an unforgettable experience for all the senses.